yzhai64/fh-agents-course/units/unit1/3_messages_and_special_tokens.md

 ## Tokenization

+We already talked a little bit about tokenization, but we only talked about the most prominant kinf of tokenization (**Subword Tokenization**), hence let's do a deeper dive.

 Tokenization is the process of breaking down a text into smaller units, called tokens.
 These tokens are then used to represent the text in a way that can be processed by the model.
-For a detailed explanation, see the [Hugging Face NLP course](https://huggingface.co/learn/nlp-course/en/chapter2/4).
+For a detailed explanation, see the

 For natural language, tokens are frequently appearing combinations of characters within a language.